swarajd/code-analysis-guide/chapter1/integers-and-operators/operators/unary-operators.md

 # Unary Operators

-There is only one unary operator we have to worry about, and that is `-` .
-This operator is really self explanatory, and basically turns an integer negative.
-I won't bother with exercises for this one as it should be very obvious what this operator does.
+There is only one unary operator, and that is `-` .
+This operator turns an integer into it's negative \(or positive\) counterpart.

 One edge case I will go over, however, is the use of this operator on the smallest integer.
 As you should know from the previous section, the smallest representable integer in 32 bits is $$ -2147483648$$.
 So what happens if we do the following: